How to Choose the Best Time Tracking Software

-This type of software automatically tracks the time you and your device spend on various activities.
-It tracks and captures:
+This type of software automatically tracks the time you spend on various activities.

-- PC allocated tasks — time spent on various programs, apps, documents or various websites
+- PC allocated tasks — time spent on various programs, apps, documents or various websites, and

-- The time you spend idle or away from keyboard
+- The time you spend idle or away from the keyboard.

-Another extra option of this type of software is tracking the number of times employees move their mouse, or use their keyboards.
+Another handy feature that this software offers is tracking the number of times employees move their mouse or use their keyboards.

-When employees perform the same actions everyday, you can choose to track only the time that is "except" from their everyday activities.
+When employees perform the same actions everyday, you can choose to track only the tasks that do not fall under their everyday activities.

-This is a useful choice for tracking employees, as it indicates whether they are at work or not.
-It is especially useful for field employees, who spend a lot of their work time in different locations, and in-between locations.
+This is a handy option for tracking employees, as it indicates whether or not they are at the office.
+A location-based time tracker is especially useful for field employees who spend a lot of their work time in different locations, and in-between places.